Kamp Krustier: Reception

 "Kamp Krustier" was watched by 2.56 million people and scored a 1.1 rating with a 4 share, making it Fox's highest rated show of the night.
-The episode's ratings were slightly higher than the previous, The Cad and the Hat, which was watched by 2.44 million viewers, and, like "Kamp Krustier", scored a 1.1 rating with a 4 share.
-It's ratings compared to the episode's prequel, Kamp Krusty, were significantly lower.
+The episode's ratings were slightly higher than the previous, "The Cad and the Hat", which was watched by 2.44 million viewers, and, like "Kamp Krustier", scored a 1.1 rating with a 4 share.
+Its ratings compared to the episode's prequel, Kamp Krusty, were significantly lower.
 On its original airdate over twenty years preceding this episode, "Kamp Krusty” finished 24th in ratings for the week of September 21–27, 1992, with a Nielsen rating of 13.5, equivalent to approximately 12.6 million viewing households.
 It was the highest-rated show on the Fox network that week.
 The ratings for "Kamp Krustier" were an almost 79% decrease from the ratings of "Kamp Krusty".

 "The Simpsons‘ season 28 episode 16, “Kamp Krustier,” is a flashback episode that’s heavy on couples’ therapy and repression, but don’t let that fool you, it’s still a foolhardy enterprise."

 — —Tony Sokol, in his review of "Kamp Krustier" for Den of Geek.

 Dennis Perkins of The A.V.
 Club gave the episode a C− stating, "Well, no one can accuse The Simpsons of trampling all over one of its all-time best episodes.
 Actually, wait—I can, as the 24-seasons-removed 'Kamp Krustier' finds a way to revisit the classic Simpsons episode 'Kamp Krusty' without expanding on it, deconstructing it, or even making a memorable travesty of it.
 That long-absent original 'Kamp Krusty' writer David M. Stern returned to the show as main credited writer for the first time in some 18 years and produced something so innocuously unmemorable is a genuine disappointment."

-Tony Sokol of Den of Geek gave the episode four out of five stars, praising some of the episode's humor, but criticizing it's "lackluster" closing song.
+Tony Sokol of Den of Geek gave the episode four out of five stars, praising some of the episode's humor, but criticizing its "lackluster" closing song.

 Emily St. James of Vox stated that the episode was "funny and fresh without feeling like it’s coasting off the show’s glory days."